kaifishr/DroneRacing/README.md

 The implementation allows for deactivating drones of the current generation when they collide with other objects.

-The drone's brain is modeled by a multilayer perceptron neural network.
-Neural networks are implemented in NumPy and PyTorch.
-For small networks, the network implemented in NumPy is considerably faster due to lower overhead.
+The drone's brain is modeled by a multilayer perceptron neural network implemented in NumPy.

 ## Learning